jzornes13/On-Premises-Active-Directory-Deployed-in-the-Cloud-Azure/README.md

 </p>
 <p>

--Repeat the same process for our 2nd vm but using Ubuntu for the operating system.
+-Repeat the same process for our 2nd vm but using windows 10 for the operating system.

--again name it whatever you want.
+-again name it whatever you want in this case we named it client-1

 -set the resource group to the same one created for the first virtual machine.